SMART is the Bay Area’s newest transit agency, having launched passenger service between Santa Rosa and San Rafael in August 2017.

 - California Department of Transportation

-From north to south, stations opening as part of SMART’s first phase include:
+From north to south, stations that are part of SMART include:

 - Sonoma County Airport